chocolife13/UndertaleLauncher/README.md

    ﻿   ﻿With this launcher, you can see your backup information such as the room, the run (neutral, pacifist, or genocide), and the LV.
    ﻿   ﻿You will see a window appear at the bottom right when you save.

 System Requirement :
 CPU : 600 Mhz
 RAM : 512 Mo
 GPU : 64 Mo with DirectX 9.0

-Disk : 1 500 Mo for one version
+Disk : 1 500 Mo for all version
 Windows 7 x86 (32 Bits) SP1
 Windows XP x86 (32-bit) requires installing [One Core API](https://github.com/shorthorn-project/One-Core-API-Binaries).